 As an expectant mother, the best thing you can do for your child is maintain your own dental health.
 Many women are unaware that there is a close link between your oral health and your general health.
-We welcome you to contact Just Kidz Dentistry to meet with our dentist, Dr. Christa Spates, and learn more about this link and how you can help your child begin their life with good oral health.
+We welcome you to contact Just Kidz Dentistry to meet with Dr. Christa Spates, Dr. Evelyn Perez or Dr. Ayanna Williams and learn more about this link and how you can help your child begin their life with good oral health.

 Pregnancy and Periodontal Disease

 Periodontal disease is connected to a number of medical problems, including pregnancy complications.
 Expectant mothers with gum disease have an increased risk of delivering premature and low birthweight babies.

 During pregnancy, your hormone levels rise significantly, which increases your risk of developing gingivitis.
 Gingivitis is especially common between the second and eighth months of pregnancy.
 You may also experience overgrowth of gum tissue during your second trimester.
 If you notice changes in your mouth or the symptoms of gum disease, please contact your dentist as soon as possible to receive treatment.

 - Easy bleeding and tenderness of the gums